phcode-dev/phoenix/docs/How-To-Add-Translations.md

 5. Create three new files `nls/ko/lastTranslated.json`, `nls/ko/lastTranslatedLocale.json` and
 `nls/ko/expertTranslations.json` with the content `{}`

 Once the code is checked in, the translation will be auto generated.

-You may manually generate the translation with `npm run translateStrings` if you have the necessary keys for translation.
+> NB: For internal devs, You may manually generate the translation with `npm run _translateStrings` if you have the necessary keys for translation.